 Click any item in that drill-down to see its history chart.
 The chart opens in chain-wide viewby default (Show all locations is on) — useful for the supplier-report question of “is this SKU dying everywhere?”
 Switch the location dropdown or untoggle Show all locations to drill into a single location's sales / stock / forecast.

-The View all SKUs across suppliers link above the supplier table opens a single grid of every active SKU — same valuation columns as the per-supplier drill-down, with a Supplier column added.
+The View all SKUs across suppliers link above the supplier table opens a single grid of every active SKU — same valuation columns as the per-supplier drill-down — including the Sale column and Apply discount action — with a Supplier column added.
 Sort or filter to scan the whole catalogue without bouncing through suppliers.

 The list can be 10k+ rows, so the page renders empty and fetches on Load items.
 Click a supplier name in any row to jump back to that supplier's drill-down.